 - A Star Wars Tales comic is told entirely from the perspective of a career storm trooper who's about to board the Tantive IV.
 As he thinks back on his life in the military and the things he's done, his ruminations are interspersed with the present as the Star Destroyer pulls the ship into its docking bay and they prepare to board.
 The man dreads being chosen to be sent in first, because the guy sent in first always dies—he's seen it dozens of times.
 Naturally, the sergeant chooses him.
 They set the charge on the door, and the storm trooper dryly remarks on its functionality, designed to blow the door inward and hopefully make the enemy flinch.
 And for once... it works.
 The rebels flinch, buying the man time to get into the hallway and start shooting.
 And right behind him, the sergeant that ordered him in first is shot in the face.

-- Another DC Comics example, this time concerning a possible future demise for noted immortal villain Vandal Savage.
+- A possible future demise for noted immortal villain Vandal Savage.
 In DC One Million, after having lived up to the 853rd century, Savage goes back in time to the 20th-century and arrives in Montevideo, Uruguay just in time to get caught in a nuclear blast that devastates the city...an attack that is ordered by 20th-century Savage.

 - In the older Iron Man comics, Iron Man traveled back in time to Ancient Egypt where he fought an Evil Sorcerer called the Mad Pharaoh.
 The latter tripped and fell to his death on the blade of one of his swords, something that is described by Iron Man as "ironic".